zhangp365/ComfyUI-utils-nodes/README.md

 ## MaskofCenter
 Generates a mask by covering the center of the image with a circular edge.
 This mask can be used as an attention mask, then model can focus on the center of the image.

+## MaskAreaComparison
+This node compares the area of the mask with the threshold.
+If the area is greater than the threshold, it will return True; otherwise, it will return False.

 ## CheckpointLoaderSimpleWithSwitch
 Enhanced the official LoadCheckpoint node by integrating three switches.
 Each switch controls whether a specific component is loaded.
 When a switch is turned off, the corresponding component will not be loaded. if you use the extra vae and close the model's vae loading, that will save memory.